BihonAnon/HoriseonRefactor/README.md

 REFACTOR OF HORISEON
 # Horiseon Search Engine Optimization Agency Home Page

 ### This is Byron Dalberg's refactored Horiseon website.
-In order to comply with accessability standards the website needed some of its div's changed to semantic elements, alt tags were added to images, and the general layout was reviewed.
+In order to comply with accessability standards the website needed some of its div's changed to semantic elements, alt tags were added to images, and the HTML layout was reviewed.

 ### Header bar has a nav that links to other parts of the page, links were double checked for functionality.
 ### Working Links